-For the years ended December 31, 2015 and 2014, in-kind contributions of \$66,159 and \$21,359, respectively, consisted primarily of professional fees and donated facilities.
-Donated professional services for a community awareness study of the agency was conducted by ARRYVE, LLC, where our current Board President is one of the partners.
+For the years ended December 31, 2016 and 2015, in-kind contributions of \$13,887 and \$66,159, respectively, consisted primarily of professional fees and donated facilities.
+In 2015, donated professional services for a community awareness study of the agency was conducted by ARRYVE, LLC, where our current Board President was one of the partners.
 Total in-kind contribution value of the awareness study was \$41,250.